bbuugg/blog/source/_posts/SSH设置公钥实现免密登录.md

 Your public key has been saved in /root/.ssh/id_rsa.pub The key fingerprint is:
 SHA256:u5Su/vifiFGxYSj8B6+7kLBAgX1iPrSL0scpPK6E4JM root@DESKTOP-1SDORV4
-The key&#039;s randomart image is:
+The key's randomart image is:
 +---[RSA 3072]----+
 |.o               |
 |. *..  .         |